MCP – The Model Context Protocol for AI

 AI needs context: access to real-time data from databases, CRM systems, internal documents, and market trends to provide actionable answers.

-The old approach: ad-hoc solutions
+The old approach: Ad-hoc solutions

 Traditionally, businesses built custom connectors and tools to feed AI context.
 However, this method has flaws: